• Skip to primary navigation

 Strategic Plan

-Going into these training days, it is vital to have a strategic plan.
-You won’t be able to max bench press in the morning and then max deadlift and squat in the afternoon.
+Going into these training days, it is vital to have a strategic plan ahead of time.
+You won’t be able to max bench press in the morning and then decide you want to max deadlift and squat in the afternoon.
 This is where that careful planning comes into play and you must be diligent with how you structure your day.
 Something like a heavy chest day in the morning and a lighter shoulder day in the afternoon would work well.
 If you want to go heavy on both, try and work totally different muscle groups to not cause fatigue through overlap.

 Get Enough Fuel